bcrist/vera/assembler/readme.md

 If no byte/half/word count is provided, it defaults to 1.

 # Stack Blocks
 The `.stack` directive creates new named block which can only contain data directives.
-Addresses within the stack block always start at 0, and are considered relative to `SP`, not `IP`.
-All labels within stack blocks are considered private, and have type `.s SP + constant`.
+Addresses within the stack block always start at 0, and are considered relative to `%sp`, not `%ip`.
+All labels within stack blocks are considered private, and have type `.s %sp + constant`.

-Unlike [data section blocks](#Data%20Sections)], stack blocks are never written to the output, so typically [Zero Data Directives](#Zero%20Data%20Directives) would be used rather than plain [Data Directives](#Data%20Directives).
+Unlike [data section blocks](#Data%20Sections), stack blocks are never written to the output, so typically [Zero Data Directives](#Zero%20Data%20Directives) would be used rather than plain [Data Directives](#Data%20Directives).

 ## Push Directives
 The name assigned to a stack block is part of a different namespace from both section names and symbols, and is file-local.
 Elsewhere in the same file, a `.push` directive is used to add a stack block as a stack frame.
 A `FRAME` instruction is synthesized which subtracts the size of the stack block from the current stack pointer.
 All the private labels from the stack block then become available to the following lexical scope.